ericrogler/Green-Book/README.md

 ## ReadMe

 Welcome to *The Green Book (For Teachers, Instructors, Presenters, and Learning Designers)*.
-Included is the license involved with this work and how to navigate the repository for users unfamiliar with Github.
+Included is the license involved with this work and a chapter navigation if you'd rather go to a specific topic.
 This is a web-friendly version hosted on Github Pages.
 You do not need to access the main repository unless you want to.

 **Last Updated: August 3, 2025**